 - Others? - Because WMS is an open specification, any developer with enough skill and gumption can develop server software that supports it.
 Have you used any other FOSS software for creating WMS?
 Let us know about it in the course forums.

-Proprietary GIS software such as Esri ArcGIS for Server also supports WMS and other OGC specifications.
+Proprietary GIS software such as Esri ArcGIS Server also supports WMS and other OGC specifications.
 Although Esri has their own format for map services, many of their clients have interoperability requirements mandating that their web services be available through WMS.
-Hence, when you publish a map service in ArcGIS for Server, you see a checkbox that can allow the service to speak through WMS specifications.
+Hence, when you publish a map service in ArcGIS Server, you see a checkbox that can allow the service to speak through WMS specifications.